 Writing in the Disciplines Program

 To register for an event, email firstname.lastname@example.org, or register online by clicking the link following the event description.
-To receive email announcements about upcoming events and other WID activities, join our listserv by emailing firstname.lastname@example.org with the command SUBSCRIBE WID or by emailing us.
+To receive email announcements about upcoming events and other WID activities, join our mailing list by emailing email@example.com with the command SUBSCRIBE WID .

-Sponsored by Writing in the Disciplines and the Center for Teaching and Learning.
+Sponsored by the Writing in the Disciplines Program, the Center for Teaching and Learning, and Bailey/Howe Library.